dhanjyoti/React-step-by-step/React_Notes/mock.md

 ```
 <!-- ____________________________________________________________________ -->

-# 16. What is the use of usememo ?
+# 16. What is the use of useMemo ?
 - `useMemo` is a React hook that is used for memoization, which is a technique to optimize performance by caching the results of expensive computations and recalculating them only when necessary.
 It is particularly useful when we have a function that is computationally expensive to run or a value that takes a lot of time to compute, and we want to avoid re-computing it on every render.

 The primary use of `useMemo` is to memoize the result of a computation and recompute it only when one of the dependencies has changed.
 It takes two arguments: